IGME-330-01-2235/css-demo/README.md

 To run locally, clone the repo, run `npm install` followed by `npm start` - then open a browser to `http://localhost:5173`.

-## css-10 - fonts
+## css-11 - @media

-This branch demonstrates how to import custom webfonts, and also set some typography values to make the page a little easier on the eyes.
+This branch demonstrates a simple media query.
+Try changing the width of the window.

 ---